 10.11.
 Experimental evidence should sometimes be used to validate sampling systems.
-One such example is to release an approved amount of 11C labelled carbon dioxide (11CO2) to calibrate systems at positron emission tomography facilities.
+One example of a way to do this is to release an approved amount of 11C labelled carbon dioxide ($^{11}CO_2$) to calibrate systems at facilities producing positron emission tomography radiopharmaceuticals.